 Not to glorify China because it does not need to be glorified at this moment, but I did see one talk by a Chinese electrical engineer, whose job was to make a new green city from scratch.
 Everything he presented had two metrics, how much it costs, and what the carbon emissions were.
 I was just like, "Okay, great, I don't care what the metrics are, but I'm so happy you have two of them so that then there's this possibility of saying, "Okay, how do I, in fact measure worth?"

-Exactly.
-The emotional side of this, and the human side of this.
-We have to realize it's actually a much deeper conversation than just what technology is available, how much does it cost, and how much money can you make?
+Right.
+It's actually a much deeper conversation than just what technology is available, how much does it cost, and how much money can you make?